-In 2019, there were 397,318 natural gas customers.
-The number of customers has slightly decreased compared to 2018 when there were 404,532 customers due to the switching to other energy resources and DSO tariff structure changes (introduction of fixed part, which is independent of consumption).
+In 2020, there were 393,096 natural gas customers.
+The number of customers has slightly decreased compared to 2019 when there were 397,318 customers due to the switching to other energy resources.

 2.3.
 Security of supply

 Security of supply measures are being implemented in accordance with the requirements of Regulation (EU) 2017/1938 of the European Parliament and of the Council of 25 October 2017 concerning measures to safeguard the security of gas supply and repealing Regulation (EU) No 994/2010 (hereinafter - Regulation No 2017/1938) - the Ministry of Economics of the Republic of Latvia is the competent authority with regards to the mentioned Regulations.